 These inspirations have each shaped his playing and songwriting throughout his career, and today are at the heart of Tim’s sound.
 Tim was greatly influenced by his guitar instructor, Ernie Hawkins, an honored Pittsburgh blues musician and world-renowned master of the complicated picking and style of the Reverend Gary Davis, known as the Piedmont fingerstyle.
 But it’s Tim’s unique and truly original style – in which he plays and picks using his thumb – that enables him to distinguish himself by playing both lead and rhythm while interchanging chords and licks.

 Tim’s dedication to the blues reaped great personal reward in 2012, when he was inducted into the New York Blues Hall of Fame, culminating with an all-star ceremony at the legendary Kenny’s Castaways in New York City.
 “Having my work celebrated with such a prestigious award was very important to me and brings great personal honor,” Tim reflects.
-Finding such inspiration at every corner, Tim released his second album, “Human Race.”
+Finding such inspiration at every corner, Tim released his second album, “Human Race” in 2018 and his third, “Vortex” in 2020.
 With a repertoire of more than 200 songs, Tim performs regionally and nationally in various configurations, including solo shows, trios and his five-piece band, The Tim Woods Band.
 He also takes great family pride in performing regularly as part of The Woods Family Band with his two sons, Derek, and Ryan.
 Tim strongly believes in musicians supporting other musicians and cherishes the moments that he shares on stage with other artists and friends.